gitnacho/NativeScript/tests/app/ui/layouts/absolute-layout.md

 description: "Examples for using absolute-layout"
 previous_url: /ApiReference/ui/layouts/absolute-layout/HOW-TO
 ---

 # AbsoluteLayout

 Using an AbsoluteLayout requires the AbsoluteLayout module.
-{%snippet absolute-layout-require%}
+{% snippet absolute-layout-require %}

-### Declaring an AbsoluteLayout
+## Declaring an AbsoluteLayout

 ``` XML
 <Page>
   <AbsoluteLayout>